5733d9e2be6485d52ffa08870cabdee0/sandbox/.github/pull_request_template.md

 - [ ] Pull Request contains link to any dependent or related Pull Request
 - [ ] Pull Request contains description of the issue
 - [ ] Pull Request does not include fixes for issues other than the main ticket
+- [ ] Annotate your PR with the label `safe to test` in order to run the end to end CI pipeline